 P.R.
 Elliker Scholarship in Microbiology and Food Science

 Dr. Elliker joined the faculty of Oregon State University in 1947 and taught general microbiology, food microbiology and dairy microbiology.
 He served as Chair of the Microbiology Department from 1952 until his retirement in 1977.
 In 1950, he authored "Practical Dairy Bacteriology," and authored or co-authored more than 200 technical papers and abstracts on microbiology.
 He received the prestigious Borden Award for Research in dairy microbiology in 1954.
 He also served as a key consultant to NASA for sanitation life support systems.
 Criteria: Outstanding juniors or seniors in Microbiology; focus on food safety.
-Alternate years between Department of Microbiology and the Department of Food Science and Technology.

 Eleanor G. Ford Memorial Scholarship